PathlessMist/ai-navi-vanilla/README.md

 ## 🧪 Example Use Case

-> You’re playing a game with an intricate UI.
+> You're playing a game with an intricate UI.
 When you open your inventory, a prompt zone is triggered that sends screen text to GPT, asking:
-> “Analyze this loadout.
-What’s missing for a balanced mid-game build?”
+> "Analyze this loadout.
+What's missing for a balanced mid-game build?"
 >
-> The LLM replies with specific suggestions—right as you’re thinking about your next move.
+> The LLM replies with specific suggestions-right as you're thinking about your next move.

 ---